-Brown University typically requires applicants to be in the top 4 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1420 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1340.
-The estimated average SAT composite for admitted freshman is 1500 out of 1600.
-A competitive SAT score is critical as 67 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+Brown University typically prefers applicants to be in the top 3 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1440 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1380.
+The average SAT composite for admitted freshman is 1500 out of 1600.
+Brown ranks #1 in Rhode Island and #18 in the nation for highest average SAT composite score.
+A competitive SAT score is critical as 63 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|